-When booking your cruise, you’ll have an easier time finding staterooms during certain months of the year.
+When booking your Viking sea cruise, you’ll have an easier time finding staterooms during certain months of the year.
 For the best possible time, you’ll want to be flexible.

 “Guests sailing the rivers in December can experience the traditional European Christmas markets and see the cities in a new way while enjoying local holiday treats and hot mulled wine,” our source notes.

-If you’re taking a river cruise, do a bit of research on the cities you’ll be visiting.
+If you’re taking one of the Viking river cruises, do a bit of research on the cities you’ll be visiting.
 Find out what’s happening, then plan your itinerary appropriately.
 An easy approach is to sign up for the Viking Weekly, an online newsletter with recommendations, itinerary spotlights, videos, and more.
-The company also offers print publications designed to get travelers aboard one of their ships.
+The company also offers print publications designed to get travelers aboard one of Viking ocean ships.

 With ocean cruise, timing is less of an issue, but you’ll still want to plan as far in advance as is possible.
-Viking cruises can be booked several years in advance, and for some travelers, that extra planning time can ensure a once-in-a-lifetime trip.
+Viking Ocean Cruises can be booked several years in advance, and for some travelers, that extra planning time can ensure a once-in-a-lifetime trip.

 Viking River Cruises offer a 3.3 percent discount for travelers who pay via e-check, so if you’re looking for a way to reduce your expenses, that’s a great place to start.
 You should also research tipping policies for your vessel; while tips are voluntary for both ocean and river cruises, Viking ocean cruises have a discretionary hotel and dining charge of $15.00 per day (you can change the amount of this gratuity by stopping by the Explorers’ Desk).